BookStackApp/website/content/docs/user/markdown-editor.md

 type = "user-doc"
 +++

-If you prefer the write in Markdown the editor in BookStack can be changed at a instance level to use a markdown editor instead of the default WYSIWYG editor.
+If you prefer the write in Markdown, the editor in BookStack can be changed at an instance level to use a markdown editor instead of the default WYSIWYG editor.
 The option to use Markdown is currently **not** a user setting but a global instance setting due to formatting differences between the two editors.

+> Note that shifting to the markdown editor from the WYSIWYG editor may cause unintended side effects to existing content.
+This is due to the differences in the way the content is stored in the database.

 ### Editor Shortcuts